 Roche’s researchers established a series of NLP-based text mining queries to analyze patient discussions around Parkinson’s across several social platforms, blogs, patient forums and relevant websites.
 The analysis scope of the project was observational research only, with data downloaded from open health social networking sites and communities.
 NLP enabled the researchers to use open linguistic patterns to find and extract unknown symptoms and impacts, by looking for any words following phrases such as, “I was feeling xyz”, “my legs started aching and xyz”.

 As a result of the text-mining analysis, Roche researchers gained two major insights.
 They added two impacts to the conceptual disease model, which had been identified by literature yet their relevance to patients required further evidence; and they also identified several additional symptoms.
-A journal publication describing the process by which Roche developed the final clinical model, including patient interviews, is in preparation.
+The journal publication describes the process by which Roche developed the final clinical model, including patient interviews.

 By performing an NLP-enabled social media listening projects, Roche has enhanced its understanding of symptoms that impact Parkinson’s patients, and has gained awareness that can improve the design of future clinical trials.